-Term Meaning Reaction (to content) Expressing a view on content , including, for example, by: a) applying a "like" or "dislike" button or other button of that nature, b) applying an emoji or symbol of any kind, c) engaging in yes/no voting, or d) rating or scoring content in any way (including giving star or numerical ratings).
-Recall A measure of statistical accuracy, calculated as the proportion of target content analysed by a relevant technology that the technology has detected .
+Term Meaning Reaction (to content ) Expressing a view on content, including, for example, by: a) applying a "like" or "dislike" button or other button of that nature, b) applying an emoji or symbol of any kind, c) engaging in yes/no voting, or d) rating or scoring content in any way (including giving star or numerical ratings).
 Record A written record, in an easily understandable form, that is dated when made and on each occasion that is updated.
-Regulated pornographic content Pornographic content other than content of a type described in section 61(6) of the Act .
-Regulated user-to-user service A user-to-user service as defined in section 3 of the Act , which is a regulated user-to-user service under section 4 of the Act (subject to the disapplication in section 5 of the Act).
-Information that is reasonably available to the provider from the operation of the service, such as: a) metadata relating to content (including tags and labels); Relevant available information b) data relating to the user uploading, generating or sharing content (such as whether other content uploaded, generated or shared by that user has been assessed to be content that is harmful to children); reports about content which United Kingdom users or affected persons consider to be content that is harmful to children; d) negative feedback given by users (see Recommendation PCU E3); e) other indicators generated by technology used on the service.
+Regulated pornographic content Pornographic content other than content of a type described in section 61(6) of the Act.
+Regulated user-to-user service A user-to-user service as defined in section 3 of the Act, which is a regulated user-to-user service under section 4 of the Act (subject to the disapplication in section 5 of the Act).
+Relevant available information Information that is reasonably available to the provider from the operation of the service, such as: a) metadata relating to content (including tags and labels); b) data relating to the user uploading, generating or sharing content (such as whether other content uploaded, generated or shared by that user has been assessed to be content that is harmful to children); c) reports about content which United Kingdom users or affected persons consider to be content that is harmful to children; d) negative feedback given by users (see Recommendation PCU E3); e) other indicators generated by technology used on the service.